-- Apply organic fertilizer to provide plant nutrients and keep the soil healthy. - Plow and harrow twice to incorporate crop residues and weeds, and to make the soil soft. - 3.
-Repair bunds to reduce water losses and to destroy rat burrows. - Level the field well to ensure even crop growth, reduced weed growth, and a uniform water layer.
+- Apply organic fertilizer to provide plant nutrients and keep the soil healthy. - Plow twice and harrow at least once to incorporate crop residues and weeds, and to make the soil soft. - Level the field well to ensure even crop growth, reduced weed growth, and a uniform water layer depth. - 4.
+Repair bunds to reduce water losses and to destroy rat burrows.